macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 "Pots is gone, no sign o' any coin laid by," Yoren muttered when they returned.
 "No animals.
 Run, most like.
 Might be we met

-‘em on the kingsroad."
+'em on the kingsroad."
 At least the house and field had not been burned, and there were no corpses about.
 Tarber found a

 garden out back, and they pulled some onions and radishes and filled a sack with cabbages before they went on their way.